-However, they can be a bit of a pain to use because there are no options for replacing lost or stolen cheques.
+However, they can be a bit of a pain to use because there are no options for replacing lost or stolen checks.

-In addition, anyone using travelers cheques must be able to present their receipt for initial purchase of the cheques, which can be something of a headache.
+In addition, anyone using travelers checks must be able to present their receipt for initial purchase of the cheques, which can be something of a headache.